jontywigster/hyper-v_sensie_build/README.md

 The dependency on Node-Red can be overidden by setting params in build.env.

-An ISO for Windows machines is downloaded and converted to a VHDX
+An ISO for Windows machines is downloaded and converted to a VHDX, removing dependency on WDS